AOR AR-DV1 "Digital

 It has NO internal cooling fans thank goodness.

-On the bottom of the cabinet with the
+On the bottom of the cabinet with both

-test sample USA Domestic Version, there is a large and ugly FCC Part 15
+test samples of the USA Consumer Domestic Version, there was a large and very ugly FCC Part 15

 sticker.
 It covers a good part of the bottom side.
 Printed on very low